 Do you know you are in danger?
 Are you aware of the risk you are taking right now?
 Though we cannot see the threat, it exists… waiting.
+We must escape.

 We were sound asleep in Simon’s trailer when the sound of trouble began.
 Simon and his friends were drinking around the firepit just a few yards away when we had drifted off.
 Now they were angry.
 Simon felt we had overstayed our welcome and wanted us to leave.
 He wanted his trailer back; at once.